lindehaven/CP-M/ue/readme.txt

     *   Tested on YAZE-AG 2.40.2 by Frank D. Cringle, Michael Haardt and Andreas Gerlich.

+    UE is small - less than 1000 lines of code and around 15 KB binary.

+    UE is easy to adapt to your needs as a programmer - just edit and rebuild.
+    *   Keyboard mapping is very much a personal preference and is therefore made easy to change.
+    *   If you for some reason does not have an ANSI terminal then it should not be too difficult to adapt the source code to handle your terminal.
+    *   The sizes of the edit, undo and paste buffers are limited to fit inside a Transient Program Area (TPA) of size 62 KB.
+Adjust with care as the program will not run if too much memory is statically allocated.

 Changes -----------------------------------------------------------------------

+    1.26.3 Jan.
+10, 2018.
+Lars Lindehaven
+    *   Reduced code redundancy and memory needs.

     1.26.2 Jan.
 9, 2018.
 Lars Lindehaven
     *   Added function to replace a search string.